Yim1568/compare_D_V/README.md

 my_gaines_sensory.hoc

 #
-stim_bipha_square_gap.hoc contains the stimulation waveform and parameters.
+stim_bipha_square.hoc contains the stimulation waveform and parameters.

 #
 The rx folder contains the rx_xtra values for each fiber.
 Run the following Python code to call the extracellular mechanism for stimulation.